greyhatharold/the_library/README.md

 # The Library Application

-The Library Application is a desktop application designed to manage collections of items such as books, movies, music, and games.
-It provides a graphical user interface (GUI) for users to interact with their collections, add new items, search for items, and manage their preferences.
+The Library is a desktop application designed to manage collections of items such as books, movies, music, and games.
+Allowing for a way for users to interact with their collections, add new items, search for items, and manage their preferences.

 ## Table of Contents